 James Nott, from the Faculty of Medicine and Health and lead author, said, “A lot of our understanding of the biology of the cervix is rooted in research carried out 50 years ago.”

 “By applying the imaging techniques that have been used in the brain, we can get a much clearer understanding of the tissue architecture that gives the cervix its unique biomechanical properties.”

 The pictures uncover a sinewy structure running along the upper piece of the cervix.
 The strands are considerably more articulated close to where it join the womb.
 The strands are made of collagen and smooth muscle and frame a ring around the upper part of the cervical trench.

 Amid pregnancy, these filaments give a solid supporting boundary – keeping the hatchling and amniotic sac set up and keeping miniaturized scale creatures from entering the uterus.

-The pictures uncover that these help tissues are less unmistakable further down the cervix as it joins the birth channel.
+The pictures uncover that these help tissues are less unmistakable further down the cervix as it join the birth channel.

-During labor, the body releases chemicals which result in the cervix opening and allowing the baby to enter the birth canal.
+During labor, the body releases chemicals that result in the cervix opening and allowing the baby to enter the birth canal.